 After many years of successful collaboration, ShelterBox also has a formalised relationship with Habitat for Humanity International.

-Our partners in Syria
+Our partners in Asia

-Our partners in the Lake Chad Basin and wider Africa
+Our partners in Africa

 Portrait of Pakistani man standing outside emergency tent